logzio/logz-docs/_source/user-guide/kibana/cold-search.md

 This process might take a few minutes, during which you can continue using Logz.io.
 You'll get a notification via email once the process is complete, with a link to the relevant account in OpenSearch Dashboards.

-These logs will be available to search and analyze from your OpenSearch Dashboards for a period of X days.
+Your re-ingested logs will be available to search and analyze from OpenSearch Dashboards for a period of **5 days**.
+{:.info-box.note}

 #### Troubleshooting Cold search